Best Vegan Chili

 This site contains affiliate links.
 Please see Policies for more information.

-Ingredients in this Vegan Chili recipe:
+Ingredients in Vegan Chili

 • Carrots I love using carrots in this recipe because they are a bit crunchy and leave me feeling like I’m not missing texture without the meat.